ibm-cloud-docs/account/iam-userid_keys.md

 {: codeblock}
 {: go}

-## Locking and unlocking an API key by using the API
+## Locking and unlocking an API key by using the Terraform
 {: #lock-user-key-terra}
 {: terraform}